 When thinking about caring for children, we often think of food, clothing and shelter.
 These are some of the many needs every child has.
 As part of a global effort, we are raising awareness on the mental health needs of children.

 In India, we’ve partnered with Udayan Care to provide a workshop on the mental health needs of children on June 29, 2019.
-Through this workshop, local professionals and organizations will learn to better care for children by reviewing post-traumatic stress disorder (PTSD), self-harm, suicide, trauma, and dialectical behavior therapy.
+Through this workshop, local professionals and organizations learned to better care for children by reviewing post-traumatic stress disorder (PTSD), self-harm, suicide, trauma, and dialectical behavior therapy.

-This important workshop will bring together American and Indian mental health experts to create a conversation on this important issue.
+This important workshop brought together American and Indian mental health experts to create a conversation on this important issue.

 At CERI, we help children in need today AND help change societies for the future.
 By working together with others and training individuals, we are creating a lasting change for future generations.